forva2025/business_idea_extension/README.md

 ## Features

 - **Webpage Analysis**: Automatically scans webpage content to extract relevant data for business idea generation.
-- **Idea Generation**: Uses intelligent algorithms to suggest business ideas based on the analyzed content.
+- **Idea Generation**: Uses intelligent algorithms and DeepSeek AI to suggest business ideas based on the analyzed content.
+- **Ready-to-Use**: Works immediately after installation - no API key required!
 - **Popup Interface**: Provides a user-friendly popup window for easy access to generated ideas.
 - **Export Functionality**: Allows users to export generated ideas in various formats for further use.
 - **Background Processing**: Runs in the background to minimize impact on browsing performance.
-- **Customizable Settings**: Users can adjust analysis parameters to suit their needs.
+- **Optional Customization**: Advanced users can add their own API key for unlimited usage.

 ## Installation